Movement Values

 Last updated

-This page covers all control values in available on a platformer entity.
+This page covers all control values available in a platformer entity.
 It also provides ways to implement common functionality such as ice physics and under-water levels.

 These values serve as a starting point for platformers - they can be tuned to provide a custom feel to platformer entities.
 The platformer control values can be viewed and edited by selecting the Player entity and clicking on the Entity Input Movement tab.